writecrow/ocr2text/README.md

 4. Download this Github project to `/Users/mark/Desktop/ocr`).
 5. Unzip the project.
 6. Open a terminal and navigate to the folder via the command line (e.g., `cd /Users/mark/Desktop/ocr/ocr2text`)
 7. Run `pip install --user --requirement requirements.txt`

+## Linux
+1. `sudo apt-get install tesseract-ocr`
+2. Most distros ship with `pdftoppm` and `pdftocairo`.
+If they are not installed, refer to your package manager to install `poppler-utils`
+4. Download this Github project.
+5. Unzip the project.
+6. Open a terminal and navigate to the folder
+7. Run `pip install --user --requirement requirements.txt`

 ## Usage